extropyCoder/JavaEther/README.md

 ## Java Ethereum Tutorial
 ```
 git clone https://github.com:extropyCoder/JavaEther.git
 ./gradlew
 ```
+Java Client for Ethereum, simple example taken from EthereumJ

-Run applications against the currency contract
+Run applications against say the currency contract

 If you want to run the geth client unzip the testServer.zip Move into the testServer directory, follow the instructions in privateNet.txt You can start the wallet to use the private network